-Note: If you install ELPA from source, please add a symlink to avoid the additional include file folder with version name: ln -s elpa/include/elpa-2021.05.002/elpa elpa/include/ elpa.
-This is a known behavior of ELPA.
+Note: In ABACUS v3.5.1 or earlier, if you install ELPA from source, please add a symlink to avoid the additional include file folder with version name: ln -s elpa/include/elpa-2021.05.
+002/elpa elpa/include/elpa to help the build system find ELPA headers.